It’s not all about the money, really.

 Solution: Pivot (maybe).

-This might be a two-pronged problem: Either your product isn’t viable because it’s too costly to make (in which case, you’ll need to revisit your pricing strategy), or it’s not viable because no one actually wants to buy it (in which case, you should consider validating your business idea with a simple “smoke test”.
+This might be a two-pronged problem: Either your product isn’t viable because it’s too costly to make (in which case, you’ll need to revisit your pricing strategy), or it’s not viable because no one actually wants to buy it.

 If you’ve grown an audience for your product, but you’re finding that your business is not profitable because your audience isn’t buying, then flip it around and create a product for your audience.